www.musicalschwartz.com > Wicked > Wicked's CD or Wicked historyMusical Themes

 Wicked's Musical Themes

-Wicked's Web of Musical Themes
+"Wicked's Web of Musical Themes"

 Recovering a Bewitching Tune

-"I always liked this tune a lot and I never could figure out what to do with it," Schwartz recalled during a question-and-answer session held at his Manhattan apartment with a group of musicians almost a year after the show opened on Broadway.
+"I always liked this tune a lot and I never could figure out what to do with it," Schwartz recalled during a question-and-answer session held at his Manhattan apartment with myself and a group of musicians a year after the show opened on Broadway.
 The songwriter sat at his piano while the others pulled chairs around him.
 He would sometimes stop to demonstrate and sing his answers.

 He continued, "But I knew that when I put it into the love song, suddenly I could be doing this."
 He then softly played the opening chords to "As Long As You're Mine," his song for Elphaba and Fiyero's rendezvous in Act II-essentially the same chords as for the show's opening.
 Played gently, the scary-witch musical theme would work as accompaniment for that scene because, although it is a romantic duet, it is set in a troubling time.
 "It starts out with them in danger ... and they know that they have very little time to share together..."
-For WICKED, Schwartz set new lyrics to the tune from 1971 and adjusted the bridge section.
-So an altered version of a trunk song became a duet for the lovers and thematic material in the show. [link to "As Long As You're Mine" lyrics]
+For Wicked, Schwartz set new lyrics to the tune from 1971 and adjusted the bridge section.
+So an altered version of a trunk song became a duet for the lovers and thematic material in the show. [s"As Long As You're Mine" lyrics]

 Motifs and Leitmotifs